ish-xyz/ish-ar.io/content/blog/jenkins-at-scale/index.md

 - Engineers should be comfortable to break things, knowing that they can always rollback/re-provision the whole stack.
 - The CI/CD platform must export metrics about itself, and engineers should use those metrics to make decisions about it.

-Now, all of these aspects might seem very high-level, and in fact, they are, but it's good to start with a clear idea of what we want and then design "how to execute it".<br><br>
+Now, all of these aspects might seem very high-level, and in fact, they are, but it's good to start with a clear idea of what we want and then design "how to execute it".<br>

 ## DESIGN